 You will leave this retreat feeling like you’ve lost 150 emotional pounds.

 Watch Marcella speak about gratitude in the context of Shambhala Teachings.

-Here’s what participants said about Marcella’s previous Mindful Eating program at Shambhala Mountain Center:
+Here’s what participants have said about Marcella’s previous Mindful Eating programs at Shambhala Mountain Center and elsewhere:

 “Marcella was a wonderful educator/facilitator!
 Clear message, skillful training and heartfelt presence!!
 The training on EFT will be a highly useful tool that I will integrate into my life.”

 “The program was an excellent balance of content, meditation, skill training and reflection!”

 “I have not binged since that weekend with Marcella.
 I have not even wanted my ginger cookies that I have been totally addicted to for years now.
 I thought the result would be fleeting, but here I am weeks later without the cravings.” — Karen G.

 “I was impressed with how quickly Marcella was able to help me tap on deep-seated emotions that I have carried around for decades.
 Within five minutes of tapping and speaking with Marcella, I was released of that intense pain.” — Katie V.